 • Budget estimates for the first (1st) year of operation, projections for the following four (4) years, and anticipated sources of funding.

 • A statement identifying the current space and capital equipment that have been secured for the operation of the Center or Institute and realistic 5-year projections of future needs.

 • A statement regarding the efficacy of plans implemented to assure proper recognition of participating junior faculty where relevant.

-Sample formats of Charters, Bylaws, and Membership agreements may be found in the Guide for Creating and Managing NC STATE Centers and Institutes.
+Sample formats of Charters, Bylaws, and Membership agreements may be found in the Management Guide for NC State Centers and Institutes.

-The proposal must be forwarded, with the responsible administrator(s) endorsement, to the Director of SPARCS.
-In consultation with the responsible administrator and appropriate mission-specific Executive Officer(s), SPARCS will assess completeness of the request and determine the most appropriate review and oversight bodies (particularly relevant faculty committees such as University Standing Committees) from which to solicit comments and coordinate a comment period as more fully described in the Guide for Creating and Managing NC STATE Centers and Institutes.
-Upon resolution of requested edits and a reasonable consideration of other comments, the Vice Chancellor for Research and Innovation (after consultation with the Provost) shall make a recommendation to the Chancellor.
+The proposal must be forwarded, with the Responsible Administrator(s) endorsement, to the Vice Chancellor.
+In consultation with the Responsible Administrator and appropriate mission-specific Executive Officer(s), the completeness of the request will be assessed and the most appropriate review and oversight bodies (particularly relevant faculty committees such as University Standing Committees) from which to solicit comments and coordinate a comment period will be determined as more fully described in the Management Guide for NC State Centers and Institutes.
+Upon resolution of requested edits and a reasonable consideration of other comments, the Vice Chancellor (after consultation with the Provost) shall make a recommendation to the Chancellor.
 If the Chancellor approves the recommendation to establish the Center or Institute, the Chancellor shall forward the recommendation to the Board of Trustees for its decision.
-If the decision is to discontinue planning, the Vice Chancellor for Research and Innovation will notify the responsible administrator of the decision.
+If the decision is to discontinue planning, the Vice Chancellor will notify the Responsible Administrator of the decision.